-During the nine months ended April 30, 2016, the Company incurred a net loss and comprehensive loss of \$621,026 (2015 - \$87,076).
+During the year ended July 31, 2016, the Company incurred a net loss and comprehensive loss of \$1,678,346 (2015 - \$136,305).

-Additional administration, consulting, investor relations, office and general, professional, transfer agent and travel expenses were incurred as a result of recent financings.
+Additional administration, consulting, investor relations, office and general, professional fees, transfer agent and travel expenses were incurred as a result of recent financings.
 A stronger US dollar also contributed to an increase in costs.
 Increases in professional fees were partly offset by a negotiated decrease in audit fees and increases in consulting fees were partly offset as a result of the expiry of a consultancy agreement between the Company and a director and officer of the Company on May 1, 2015.

 As per the Company's mandate to acquire, explore, and develop mineral resource properties, the Company continues to invest in its mineral properties subject to available resources.
-During the current period, a recovery was recognized with respect to an option to purchase the South Lone Mountain property and cost recharges were also recognized under certain earn-in agreements under which the Company is entitled to charge an operator fee of 10% on all exploration expenditures incurred.
-During the previous period, recoveries were recognized with respect to options to purchase the Wind Mountain and South Lone Mountain and North Lone Mountain properties.
+A recovery was recognized in the current year with respect to an option to purchase the South Lone Mountain property and cost recharges were also recognized under certain earn-in agreements under which the Company is entitled to charge an operator fee of 10% on all exploration expenditures incurred (2015 - recoveries recognized with respect to options to purchase the Wind Mountain and South Lone Mountain and North Lone Mountain properties).